What National Insurance do I pay as an employee?

 How do these arrangements work?

 Your employer may offer a salary sacrifice scheme that enables you to swap cash salary for non-cash benefits.
-The idea is that you can save tax and NIC and be in a better position overall than if you merely purchased the benefit from your net salary independently.
+The idea is that you can save NIC, and sometimes tax, meaning you can be in a better position overall than if you merely purchased the benefit from your net salary independently.

 - Employer provided pensions (and the costs of certain associated guidance);